sbutler2901/Bitflask/docs/architecture.md

 ## Dependencies / Communication

 - NetworkService creates ClientHandlingServices
-- ClientHandlingServices dispatch to CommandProcessingService
+- ClientHandlingServices submits to CommandProcessingService
-    - ServerCommandDispatcher can be used to submit commands for processing
 - CommandProcessingService dispatches to StorageService
     - StorageCommandDispatcher can be used to submit commands for processing